 Cashel shook his head.
 “Do you not remember what happened then?
 What I did?”

 “That was the past.
-I can see who you are right now, what you now live for and believe in.”
+I can see who you are right now; what you currently live for and believe in.”

 Tiberius gave a heavy sigh and turned around to leave, “I am too.
 I’ve already entered the Jago in the race.”

-Cashel was taken aback by this, “We will not race for you.”
-He said angrily.
+Cashel was taken aback, “We will not race for you,” he said with unyielding authority.

-Tiberius turned back around, “I can’t force you to race.
-But I’m hoping in time you will come to realize what I have realized.”
+Tiberius turned back around, “I can’t force you to race, but I’m hoping in time you will come to realize what I have realized.”
 He gave Cashel a weak smile, “I guess this is goodbye my friend.”
-Then walked back, following the red carpet from where he came from.
-“I hope you stay true to what you believe in and I wish you luck, for the future of our galaxy.”
+Then he walked back, following the red carpet from where he came from.
+“I hope you stay true to yourself and I wish you luck, for the future of our galaxy.”

-We watched as the most powerful man in the galaxy disappeared behind the curtains.
+We watched as the most powerful man in the galaxy disappeared down the hall.

 “How do you know the king of the galaxy?”
 Rei asked Cashel back at the apartment.

-I guess he couldn’t hide from it any longer.
+I guess he couldn’t hide it any longer.

-“You all obvious know that I’m not human.
+“You all obviously know that I’m not human.
 My species is an ancient and dying one.
 None of us know or remember how we came to be, only that we live for thousands of years.
-We also have a special power: we’re able to contain or suppress other species’ powers or special abilities.”
+We also have a unique power: we’re able to contain or suppress other species’ powers or special abilities.”
 He sighed, “Well there’s not that many of us anymore.
-Tiberius is the only other one I know and a couple thousand years ago we decided to do the race together in order to build a unified galaxy that didn’t have to fear any threats.”
+Tiberius is the only other one I know of.
+A couple thousand years ago we decided to compete in the race together in order to build a unified, peaceful galaxy.
+One that wouldn’t have to fear any threats.”
 He took a deep breath.
-“We were winning the race and had decided that Tiberius should be the holder for Vo, but when it appeared before us I betrayed my friends to try and take it for myself.
+“We were winning the race and we had decided that Tiberius should be the wielder of Vo, but when it appeared before us I betrayed my friends.
+I tried to take it for myself.
 Tiberius and I fought over it and he was the victor, but instead of killing me he let me live and here I am today.”

-It was quiet in the room while Cashel told his story.
+It was silent in the room while Cashel told his story.